Aashutosh489/linux-admin-projects/file-permission/README.md

 ï‚· Example:
 ï‚· `chmod 2755 mydir`
 3 Sticky Bit
-í ½Mostly used on shared directories like /tmp. í ½It means: only the owner of a file can delete/rename it, even if others have write permission on the directory.
+Mostly used on shared directories like /tmp.
+It means: only the owner of a file can delete/rename it, even if others have write permission on the directory.
 Example:
 `ls -ld /tmp`